AdobeDocs/campaign-classic.en/help/technotes/using/migrate-users-to-ims.md

 1. Create users and product profiles in Adobe Admin Console as detailed in [Campaign v8 documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/admin/permissions/manage-permissions.html){target="_blank"}.
 1. Enable the **Connect with Adobe ID** option for all operators.
 1. Implement Adobe IMS for your connection as detailed in [this page](../../integrations/using/implementing-ims.md).

+You can also migrate your technical operator(s) to Adobe Developer Console as detailed in [this technote](ims-migration.md).
+This step is highly recommended starting Campaign Classic v7.3.5 if you are using Campaign APIs.

 ## Frequently Asked Questions {#ims-migration-faq}